alberti42/recoll-macos/docs/index.rst

 You can then add the applet to the panel by right-clicking the panel and choosing the Add applet entry.

-The recoll\_applet has a small text window where you can type a RCL query (in query language form), and an icon which can be used to restrict the search to certain types of files.
+The recoll_applet has a small text window where you can type a RCL query (in query language form), and an icon which can be used to restrict the search to certain types of files.
 It is quite primitive, and launches a new recoll GUI instance every time (even if it is already running).
 You may find it useful anyway.

+.. _RCL.REMOVABLE:

 Removable volumes
 =================